 How To Use A Bandsaw Safely – tips on working smarter, not harder!

-A proper setup is important to ensure your safety while using a bandsaw.
-You will need to learn how the blade tension and tracking work as well as adjust the table height and angle, making sure you have proper footing and balance.
+A proper setup is vital to ensure your safety while using a bandsaw.
+You will need to learn how the blade tension and tracking work, adjust the table height and angle and ensure you have proper footing and balance.
 Check the video below for setup instructions and tips.

-Always wear safety glasses when working with any type of power tool.
+Always wear safety glasses when working with any power tool.
 Never wear gloves, bracelets, or other jewelry that could get caught in the machine.

 If you are a total newbie, practice with a piece of scrap wood before using your bandsaw on a project.
 Know your bandsaw and what is safe to cut at different speeds.
 A band saw can cut wood, metal, or plastic, so you want to be familiar with all the safe materials for cutting on your machine.

-If your bandsaw is not cutting straight (offsets), make sure you check if everything remains square on your table and adjust accordingly, including setting up guides for accurate cuts.
+If your bandsaw is not cutting straight (offsets), check if everything remains square on your table and adjust accordingly, including setting up guides for accurate cuts.
 If you have serious technical problems, ask an expert at a local tool dealer for help.
-If all else fails, take your machine in so a professional can help you.
+If everything fails, take your machine in so a professional can help you.

 A bandsaw is a great tool, but it can be dangerous if you do not know what you are doing, so follow the steps above to make your cuts safe and accurate every time!